conroy9068/p5-eCommerce/README.md

 ## Overview

 MarketFlex is a fully responsive e-commerce platform built using Django.
-This site allows people to browse and purchase tools and equipment used in many inductries like the automotive and metal fabrication industy to name two.
+This site allows people to browse and purchase tools and equipment used in many industries like the automotive and metal fabrication industry to name two.

-The site allows user to search for specific items they are looking for and filter all items on a number of parameters.
-The site allows them to create a user profile so that they can quickly purchase items each time they visist the site and also keeps a record of there past orders.
+The site allows users to search for specific items they are looking for and filter all items on a number of parameters.
+The site allows them to create a user profile so that they can quickly purchase items each time they visit the site and also keeps a record of there past orders.

-User can make purchasesas a guest without having a profile also if they chose not to register with an account.
+Users can make purchases as a guest without having a profile also if they chose not to register with an account.

-The option to sign up to newletters is also avaiable to the user, this will keep them up to date with the latest promotions and sales on offer.
+The option to sign up to newsletters is also available to the user, this will keep them up to date with the latest promotions and sales on offer.

 The site also has admin users, admin users have access to create, update and delete products on the site.